rapidsai/cudf/docs/cudf/source/user_guide/memory-profiling.md

 # Memory Profiling

-Peak memory usage is a common concern in GPU programming since the available GPU memory is typically less than available CPU memory.
-To easily identify memory hotspots, cudf provides a memory profiler.
-In comes with an overhead so avoid using it in performance-sensitive code.
+Peak memory usage is a common concern in GPU programming because GPU memory is typically smaller than available CPU memory.
+To easily identify memory hotspots, cuDF provides a memory profiler.
+It comes with an overhead so avoid using it in performance-sensitive code.

 ## Enabling memory profiling